Muritavo/webpack-microfrontend-scripts/README.md

 - [x] Support Hot swap
 - [x] Support SVGs, PNGs, and other files as simple sources
 - [] Allow webpack manipulation from the base folder of the application
+- [] Allow any index.EXT file to be used as entrypoint
 - [ ] **Support Module federation**

 ## Optimizations